soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    Check out the types of `id`, `(:)` and `maybe id (:)` in GHCi!
 4. Hey!
 Didn't we say that appending `String`s/lists is slow (which is what `unwords` does)?
 Yes, it is.
-   Because in our `Structure` data type, a paragraph is defined as `Paragraph String` and not `Paragraph [String]`, we can't use our trick of building a list of lines and the reverse it at the end.
+   Because in our `Structure` data type, a paragraph is defined as `Paragraph String` and not `Paragraph [String]`, we can't use our trick of building a list of lines and then reverse it in the end.

    So what do we do?
    There are many ways to handle that, one simple way is to create a different type with the right shape: